-Hazard Mitigation Grant Program (HMGP) - A federal program administered by the Federal Emergency Management Agency intended to prevent future losses of lives and property due to disasters; to implement state or local hazard mitigation plans; to enable mitigation measures to be implemented during immediate recovery from a disaster; and to provide funding for previously identified mitigation measures to benefit the disaster area.
+Hazard Mitigation Grant Program (HMGP) -

+A federal program administered by the Federal Emergency Management Agency intended to prevent future losses of lives and property due to disasters; to implement state or local hazard mitigation plans; to enable mitigation measures to be implemented during immediate recovery from a disaster; and to provide funding for previously identified mitigation measures to benefit the disaster area.
 It was authorized under Section 404 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act.

-Wisconsin Emergency Management (WEM) - A state agency that specializes in hazard mitigation, warning and communications, emergency police services, disaster response and recovery, hazardous materials & EPCRA, radiological emergency preparedness, and exercise and training.
+Wisconsin Emergency Management (WEM)

+A state agency that specializes in hazard mitigation, warning and communications, emergency police services, disaster response and recovery, hazardous materials & EPCRA, radiological emergency preparedness, and exercise and training.
+Critical facilities were identified from a wide range of sources.
+After initial compilation of the list, it was sent to each point of contact for review and approval.
+This list is believed to be the most comprehensive and updated list of such facilities in the county.